 Protons.
 Because otherwise the world would be too negative.

 Realistic science fictiony near-future stuff.
 Like how automatic cars will impact society in the future (pro-tip - don't start a career as a taxi-driver or a truck driver).
 The potential of CRISPR to let us develop biological immortality.
 Bio-printed organs.
 The Fermi Paradox.
 Neural prostheses.
 Playing pong with your mind - and the implications that has for realistic human "telepathy".
 The technological singularity.
 All the ways the world can go out with a whimper.

 The relative morality of utilitarianism vs deontologism especially with relation to the Marvel Civil War.
-Whether the problems with utilitarianism are really just people being short sighted - for example, the reason you don't leave a man behind is not that it's the right thing to do, it's to inspire morale and confidence in the leadership.
+Whether the problems with utilitarianism are really just people being short sighted - for example, the reason you don't leave a man behind is not (necessarily) because that it's the right thing to do, but to inspire morale and confidence in the leadership.